 1. Express your disapproval

 This can be the first step towards change.
 Communication is vital in every relationship, and the manner you choose to tell will help him understand your needs and feelings.
+Instead of wondering “Why my husband is yelling at me?” and avoiding the situation, you need to communicate with him calmly.

 If your husband is yelling at you, do not yell back.
 Take time to think about how to respond and stand up for yourself.
 Be assertive but do it calmly.
 The Nonviolent Communication (NVC) method can help you and your partner communicate empathetically (2).